 Step 3: Use Password Management Software

 This is the key to using different passwords across all sites and apps.
 A good password manager (our security expert recommends 1Password) will help you to create incredibly secure passwords and store them for use across all of your accounts, along with usernames, account numbers, and other pertinent information.
-All of my important accounts now have extremely long, gibberish passwords that no human could remember–but now, I don’t have to!

 Step 1: Perform Software Updates ASAP